 Shipping: Global Locations (Europe, US, Canada) and International Shipping

-Launched in 2010, you’ll find ASOS Marketplace, the thrift store portal within ASOSs new brand mainstay.
-Since they have built a reputation as home to the best independent brands and vintage boutiques.
+Launched in 2010, you’ll find ASOS Marketplace, a well-stocked thrifting portal within this large-scale fashion industry leader.
+Founded in the United Kingdom, ASOS has since built a reputation as home to the best boutiques, independent brands, and vintage outlets.

-With over 900 boutiques on the ASOS marketplace platform, there’s a vast array of carefully selected online thrifting gems from independent retailers who want to sell you unique pieces.
-More often than not less the original cost.
-From hundreds of second-hand Nike t’s and hoodies through over 6000 (at the time of writing) vintage dress selections and other secondhand items and vintage peices.
+With over 900 boutiques on the ASOS marketplace platform, there’s a vast array of carefully selected online thrifting gems from independent retailers stocked full of unique pieces.
+For example, you can place an order choosing from hundreds of second-hand Nike t’s and hoodies through over 6000 (at the time of writing) vintage dress selections and other secondhand items and vintage pieces.

-You can also browse the thrift stores listed on the ASOS marketplace website.
+Browse the online thrift stores listed on the ASOS marketplace website or use the handy search bar to jump straight to whatever your heart may desire.
 For example, pop by The East End Thrift Store (UK), the self-described “Legendary Cult Vintage Store” for handpicked sweats and denim.

 We love the ethos Patagonia shares.
-Patagonia Worn Wear is their dedicated online platform for recycling their items and allows you to send back your own branded gear and, in return, receive a store credit for new Patagonia clothing.
+Patagonia Worn Wear is their dedicated online platform for recycling their items.
+Furthermore, the platform allows customers to send back their own branded gear and, in return, receive a store credit for new Patagonia clothing.
+Of course, every item recycled prevents waste from going to landfills.
 If you have torn articles, they’ll even mend them for you before resale.

 As one of the leading sustainable retailers, Patagonia champions making clothes that last.
 Stop by worn wear for second-hand Patagonia items to purchase and do your bit for the planet.